vernisaz/simtotp/README.md

 runs as a CLI app, it detects that no such env variable, and then generates it based on the program arguments.

 ## configuring the [Simple HTTP](https://github.com/vernisaz/simhttp)
-The following fragment has to be added in the mapping section of the server:
+The following fragment has to be added in the mapping section of the server _env.conf_
 ```
     {"path":"/totp/bin", "_comment_": "Simple TOTP using Rust",
    "CGI": true,